 Science that impacts our practice

 Research has always taken a central position in what we do.
-The past decade, our drive to translate scientific knowledge into practical solutions lead to the development of: the Crisis Communication Work Process, the Crisis Preparedness Scan, the Normal Chaos Catalytic Framework, and many more methods and tools.
+The past decade, our drive to translate scientific knowledge into practical solutions lead to the development of: the Crisis Communication Work Process, the Crisis Preparedness Scan, the Normal Chaos Catalytic Framework, the Resilience Scan and many more methods and tools.

 Early 2021 PM’s full fledged research division became operational, coordinated by our senior partner Hugo Marynissen.
 The focus of our current research is on: